philiphanspach/philiphanspach.github.io/_pages/about.md

 💬 Ask me about economics, crêpes recipes, places to go in Florence, Italy.

-🌱 I’m currently learning about JavaScript and the EU bubble in Brussels.
+🌱 I’m currently learning about competition law enforcement and the EU bubble in Brussels.

 ## Current research